 Cycling and Alcohol Consumption

 It is worth keeping the numbers and limits for E-Scooters in mind as they differ from cyclists.
-There appears to be more leeway with the official limit set at a higher 1.6mg of alcohol per mm of blood for cyclists.
+There appears to be more leeway for cyclists, with the official limit set at a higher 1.6mg of alcohol per mm of blood.
 Should the cyclist be caught with this figure in their system, they will likely face criminal sanctions.
-However, this does not give cyclists free-rein as it is around this limit that one can face having their driving licence revoked, a lifetime ban from cycling, possibly jail time, and high fines.
+However, this does not give cyclists free rein as it is around this limit that one can face revoking their driving licence, a lifetime ban from cycling, possibly jail time, and high fines.
 Even with a much lower blood-alcohol level (even as low as 0.3mg of alcohol per mm of blood), one can face legal difficulties.
-The advice we would give is not drinking alcohol when you know you will be driving, cycling or e-scooting afterwards!
+The advice we would give is not to drink alcohol when you know you will be driving, cycling or e-scooting afterwards!

 Legal Recognition of E-Scooters

-As stated above, in legal terms E-Scooters are recognised as more akin to motor vehicles.
+As stated above, in legal terms, E-Scooters are recognised as more akin to motor vehicles.
 Firstly, this affects them only being open to those over the age of 14, in cases of private E-Scooters, and those over the age of 18 when it comes to rental scooters.
-Again, these are not toys for young children!
 Also, only one person can be on an E-Scooter at a time.
-Consequently, users can face legal difficulties if they attempt to have more than one person using an E-Scooter at the same time.
-However, it is worth considering that one does not require a driving licence to use an E-Scooter, but one does need valid insurance when using one.
+Consequently, users can face legal difficulties if they attempt to have multiple people use an E-Scooter simultaneously.
+However, it is worth considering that one does not require a driving licence to use an E-Scooter, but one needs valid insurance.

 Other Laws Relating to E-Scooters

-Furthermore, E-Scooters are reserved for cycle lanes and can only go on certain roads when there is no cycle lane available.
-E-Scooters should not be driven in pedestrian zones.
-There have been cases of people using E-Scooters on motorways and, again, this is to be avoided at all costs!
-When riding on streets – whether on the road or in a cycle lane – one must follow the traffic flow and not ride against oncoming traffic.
+Furthermore, E-Scooters are reserved for cycle lanes and can only be used on certain roads when no cycle lane is available.
+They should not be driven in pedestrian zones.
+There have been cases of people using E-Scooters on motorways, and again, this is to be avoided at all costs!
+When riding on streets—whether on the road or in a cycle lane—one must follow the traffic flow and not ride against oncoming traffic.

-Similarly, hand signals must be used and users are required to obey traffic lights and traffic signs.
-Helmets are not a mandatory legal requirement but take an unnecessary risk when one does not avail of one while riding.
-It is also prohibited for E-Scooters to be ridden next to each other on the road.
+Similarly, hand signals must be used, and users are required to obey traffic lights and traffic signs.
+Helmets are not a mandatory legal requirement, but they take an unnecessary risk when one does not have one while riding.
+E-scooters are also prohibited from being ridden next to each other on the road.
 This type of behaviour is risky and can cause serious traffic collisions.

 Legal Assistance

-If you happen to be in the unfortunate situation of needing legal assistance due to a case in this field, do not hesitate to contact Schlun & Elseven.
-Our lawyers are experienced in a range of areas including criminal law.
+If you happen to need legal assistance due to a case in this field, do not hesitate to contact Schlun & Elseven.
+Our lawyers are experienced in a range of areas, including criminal law.
 We have represented numerous clients in many such cases before now.
-Delay can be detrimental to a case, so it is important to make contact as quickly as possible!
-Quick action is vital to ensure that we can make the legal appeal within the applicable time-frame.
+Delays can be detrimental to a case, so making contact as quickly as possible is essential!
+Quick action is vital to ensure we can make the legal appeal within the applicable time frame.

-If you are facing any difficulties regarding alcohol consumption and E-Scooters or other legal issues concerning E-Scooters contact us immediately.
+If you are facing any difficulties regarding alcohol consumption and E-Scooters or other legal issues concerning E-Scooters, contact us immediately.
 We will be by your side to provide you with the legal representation you need.
-Our team of lawyers can provide their expertise, knowledge and legal know-how English and German to ensure that you fully understand the legal process.
+Our team of lawyers can provide their expertise, knowledge, and legal know-how in English and German to ensure that you fully understand the legal process.
 If you need to contact a lawyer from our team, make sure to use the contact details below.